 Chicory adds intriguing diversity to a winter greens collection.
 Endive and escarole types (Cichorium endivia) are not quite as cold-tolerant as other types and can be expected to behave similarly to lettuce.
-Radicchio (Cichorium intybus), however, shines in the winter tunnel, with superior cold-tolerance, eye-catching colorations and patterns, and sweeter flavors that are not always as achievable at other times of the year.
+Baby leaf chicory (like Clodia and Sempre Bianca) does well both planted in the fall and then in early spring for winter tunnel production.
+Radicchio (Cichorium intybus), however, shines in the winter tunnel, with superior cold tolerance, eye-catching colorations and patterns, and sweeter flavors that are not always as achievable at other times of the year.

-It can be tricky to pin down an ideal planting date for consistent heading.
+It can be difficult to dial in the ideal planting date for consistent radicchio heading.
 We recommend sowing a few successions to help increase your chance of success if heading types are your target.
-More open-heading and faster-growing varieties such as Bel Fiore or Fiero can perform particularly well in winter.
-Young radicchio planted in the fall, unheated tunnel can likely overwinter with just a single layer of row cover.
+More open-heading and fastergrowing varieties such as Bel Fiore or Fiero can perform particularly well in winter.
+Younger radicchio plants are even more cold tolerant than mature heads and can likely overwinter with just a single layer of row cover.
 By late February they will start rapid regrowth, offering an extra-early harvest of unique, tasty greens to add to the mix.